 Statistical structures are stored in allocated memory.
-If application-specific allocation routines have been declared (see DB_ENV->set_alloc() for more information), they are used to allocate the memory; otherwise, the standard C library malloc(3) is used.
-The caller is responsible for deallocating the memory.
+If application-specific allocation routines have been declared (see DbEnv::set_alloc() for more information), they are used to allocate the memory; otherwise, the standard C library <a href="mailto:mailt memory.
 To deallocate the memory, free the memory reference; references inside the returned memory need not be individually freed.

-If the DB_FAST_STAT flag has not been specified, the DB->stat() method will access some of or all the pages in the database, incurring a severe performance penalty as well as possibly flushing the underlying buffer pool.
+If the DB_FAST_STAT flag has not been specified, the Db::stat() method will access some of or all the pages in the database, incurring a severe performance penalty as well as possibly flushing the underlying buffer pool.